mstriemer/tracking-protection-experiment/README.md

 to support classifying requests which can be used to reduce the number of calls made to `webRequest` event handlers.

+This experiment only implements support for the `onBeforeRequest` event.

 ## API

 ### `webRequest.classifyRequests(name, options)`